drbenmorgan/FalaiseArt/README.md

 Building the FalaiseArt Plugins
 --------------------------------

-To build and use the FalaiseArt plugins, a couple of additional steps are needed.
+To build and use the FalaiseArt plugins, a couple of additional steps are needed, depending on whether you are running using CVMFS/UPS Bundles or Docker/Singularity Containers.

-The initial setup of art is similar, but two additional packages are required:
+For UPS, the initial setup of art is similar, but two additional packages are required:

 ``` console
 $ source <productbasedir>/setups